 Program Requirements

 To earn a bachelor's degree in social work, students must earn a grade of C or above in all Social Work classes applied to the major and must achieve a GPA of 2.50 overall.
 Class attendance is required in all Social Work courses.
-Before beginning SOCW 495 Field Practicum and Seminar I, students must successfully complete all required 200- and 300-level courses with a grade of C or above.
+Before beginning SOCW 495 Social Work Practicum and Seminar I, students must successfully complete all required 200-, 300-, and 400-level social work courses with a grade of C or above.
 Students may not take a social work course when earning a grade of less than C in any other social work courses that serve as a prerequisite.

 The Social Work faculty evaluates student performance periodically and may require students to withdraw from the program when, in their judgment, performance is not satisfactory.
 The decision is based on the quality of academic and field performance, and issues with professional standards and behavior.
 Students have the right to appeal.